brainsizzle/flutter_playground/flutter.md

 * hot reload not working out of the box
 * xcode support is ok
 * live coding is really slow
+* dart is quite high end and requires programming experiece

 #